Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s Development and Success

-At this point, you’ve taught your child how to meet their listening challenges with skill and persistence, and you are allowing them to practice.
+At this point, you are developing your child’s skills in listening, and you are allowing them to practice.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their child fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

 By providing support, you are reinforcing their ability to be successful and helping them grow in their listening skills.